 But it wasn’t just the amount of the resources Brach offers that appealed to me, it was the subject.
 Brach’s emphasis on self-compassion and repeated reminders to care for, rather than turn your back on, your own emotions helped me immensely.
 I soon bought her most famous work, Radical Acceptance, and it was worth every penny.

 Brach is most famous for her work to refine the RAIN technique for dealing with difficult emotions.
+As we discussed in our review of The Craving Mind, this technique may also be useful for treating addictions because can help people handle cravings.
 With this process, she instructs students to recognize emotions, allow them, investigate them mindfully and then nurture them.
 You can read about this process in detail with the resources on her website and in many of her books, including the newly released Radical Compassion.

 Brach’s style and tone of voice are very soft and calm, so lawyers or professionals first listening to her may wonder what she has to offer them.
 While I always loved her, Dan Harris described her voice as “cloying” in his book Ten Percent Happier.
 I remember being mad at Harris when I read that part of his book, even though he gave rave reviews to the RAIN technique.
 But I ended up loving them both when they discussed this on a later episode of the Ten Percent Happier podcast and agreed, rather elegantly, how that experience caused them each to grow.
 It was a rare instance of forgiveness and grace in this day and age and it made me respect Brach more and totally forgive Harris.